albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-FEAT-020`
     -   **Title:** Implement External System Request Pipeline and Output Loop Detection
     -   **Status:** `In-Progress`
-    -   **Description:** Introduces a specialized request handling pipeline for external, programmatic systems, referred to as 'AgentPrecMode' or 'Bottom Gear'.
-This pipeline routes requests to specialist models and formats the output into a structured JSON response.
-Additionally, a mechanism to detect and trim semantic repetitions or loops in generated text has been implemented to improve output quality.
+    -   **Description:** Introduces a specialized request handling pipeline for external, programmatic systems, referred to as 'PrecMode' or 'Bottom Gear'.
+This pipeline routes requests to specialized processing units and formats the output into a structured JSON response.
+Additionally, a mechanism to detect and trim meaning-based repetitions or loops in generated text has been implemented to improve output quality.